Livonia Driver’s Assessment and Appeal Division (DAAD)

 Implied Consent Hearings at the DAAD in Livonia

 When a driver is stopped for investigation of an OWI, the officer will follow specific procedures to collect evidence for use in court.
 If the officer makes an arrest, they will generally ask the driver to submit to an evidentiary breath or blood test.
-A preliminary breath test (PBT) is not an evidentiary breath test, and it usually cannot be used in court as evidence.
+A preliminary breath test (PBT) is not an evidentiary breath test and usually cannot be used in court as evidence.
 An evidentiary breath test is also called a breathalyzer test.
 Again, the PBT is different.
 If the officer claims that the driver refused to give an evidentiary breath or blood sample, the officer will file a report of the refusal with the Michigan Department of State, and the driver’s license is suspended for one year (with no restrictions or hardship license).

 The driver has a chance to request a hearing to contest the implied consent suspension.
 They must file a Request for a Hearing within 14 days of the arrest.
 According to the Michigan Implied Consent Law, there are only four issues to be resolved by the hearing officer at the appeal hearing: